 - Catcher (2): Takes up position behind the batter, wearing protective gear.
 The catcher is the only defensive player permitted in foul territory at the time of the pitch.
 Will usually signal desired pitches to the pitcher, and is the most defensively-oriented position player on the team; responsible for fielding home plate, coordinating the infield players, and catching base stealers.
 As a result, most catchers (but not all) post poor offensive stats.
-A non-pitcher with a strong right throwing arm will usually end up as a catcher; southpaw catchers are rare enough to be a non-entity.note Because of the coordination aspect, catcher is considered the most cerebral position in the game, with catchers having a reputation for being the brains of the infield at the very least, and it's not uncommon for retired catchers to go on to be managers (basebalese for "head coach") (Yogi Berra being the most famous instance).
+A non-pitcher with a strong right throwing arm will usually end up as a catcher; southpaw catchers are rare enough to be a non-entity.note Because of the coordination aspect, catcher is considered the most cerebral position in the game, with catchers having a reputation for being the brains of the infield at the very least, and it's not uncommon for retired catchers to go on to be managers (basebalese for "head coach") (Yogi Berra being the most famous instance, and successful modern managers Mike Scioscia and Bruce Bochy carrying on the tradition).
 Ironically (and probably an intentional irony at that), the mask, chest pad, shin guards, and specialized mitt a catcher wears for protection are collectively known as the "tools of ignorance".

 - First baseman (3): Takes up position at first base.
 Since this is the first base touched in the event of a base hit, he will take up position very close to the bag, and uses a special glove to field throws to first base.
 Given this, speed and ability to field grounders aren't factors for a successful first baseman, and since the player's right hand (the glove hand for a lefty) faces the infield, this is usually a dumping ground for a fat left-handed power hitter.
 (Right-handed first basemen are not uncommon, however.)
 Responsible for warming up the infield at the beginning of their defensive half-inning, which is why the first baseman is thrown a ball when their team retires from the field in order to bat.

 - Shortstop (6): Fields between second and third base, and covers second on balls hit right.
-Always right-handednote .The name is something of an artifact, as the player would once field much closer to the pitchers' mound and field balls in much less well-kept grass.
+Always right-handednote .The name is something of an artifact, as early balls couldn't be thrown very far and a player was necessary to relay throws from the outfield to the infielders ("stopping them short").
+When better balls were developed, it evolved into the fourth infielder position seen today.
 Since most batters are right handed, and pull the ball to the left, this is the most defensive of the infield positions, and shortstops are usually selected for their defensive qualities, although some display impressive offensive ability as well.

 - Left/center/right field (7,8,9): Outfielders.
 Take up position in the grass well outside of the infield.
 Responsible for catching fly balls, as well as any grounders or line drives that the infielders miss.
 Center field is the most demanding position defensively and is responsible for coordinating the outfield.
 The center fielder will generally be the fastest and most agile of the outfielders due to having the most ground to cover.
 Left field requires a decent amount of running speed.
 Right field requires a very strong throwing arm to make the throw to third.
 (Assuming a symmetrical field, the left and right fielders have equidistant throws to second and home; the left fielder's throw to first is as long as the right fielder's throw to third, but the need for such a throw to be made hardly ever arises.)
-All outfielders are generally very strong hitters.
+All outfielders are generally very strong hitters, and the center fielder will often be one of the team's best baserunners.
 Since the infield is usually dominated by right-handed players, left-handed hitters that aren't placed at first due to injuries or rotundity will usually play outfield.

 - Designated hitter: In leagues that allow the DH (most high school and college teams, MLB's American League, and NPB's Pacific League), the DH bats in place of the pitcher, and does not field a position.
 Something of a controversial position, as many baseball fans still believe in the "everybody hits, everybody fields" ethic taught to them back in Little League.
 There have been movements to normalize the rules between the two MLB leagues in this regard, especially since 2013 as interleague play is now in place throughout the season note .
 Leagues that permit the DH usually post much better offensive statistics than corresponding non-DH leagues, and the position is a way to allow power hitters who no longer possess the speed needed to field to continue their careers.
 George Brett and Frank Thomas would be notable examples, moving from the diamond in their last years in MLB.
 Many teams using the DH in the present no longer have a dedicated DH, but rotate among several very strong hitters to alternate a day off from fielding and provide a better matchup for the opposing pitcher.